Perivoli, Grevena

 Perivoli (Περιβόλι; Pirivoli) is a mountain village and a former community in Grevena regional unit, West Macedonia, Greece.
 Since the 2011 local government reform it is part of the municipality Grevena, of which it is a municipal unit.
-Its population was 21 inhabitants as of 2011.
+Its population was 93 inhabitants as of 2021.
 The municipal unit has an area of 137.210 km2.
-It was the sixth-least densely populated municipality or community in all of Greece (behind Gramos, Sidironero, Paranesti, Antikythira, and Gavdos).
 The village is inhabited during winter by only 10-20 people due to extreme snow.
 However, the population rises to 4,000 people during the summer.
 There are many restored houses, inns, restaurants and cafes in the village.
-The inhabitants are mainly native Aromanians.
+Perivoli is an Aromanian (Vlach) village.

 Geography

-It is situated at an altitude of 1250–1370 meters in the southwest corner of Grevena regional unit in southwestern Greek Macedonia.
+It is situated at an altitude of 1250–1370 meters in the southwest corner of Grevena regional unit in southwestern Macedonia.
 The municipal unit has a land area of 137 km² and consists solely of one village, Perivóli.
 The southernmost portion of the municipal unit is part of the Pindos National Park.